Saturday, October 14, 2017 11 AM – 4PM

 “Crypto Kid”Colin Schneider

 Colin Schneider is one of the youngest active researchers in the United States, at only 16-years-old.
-He has been involved in cryptozoology and ufology since he was 13.
-Colin first got interested in the pursuit of the unknown after he visited the International Cryptozoology Museum in Portland, Maine.
+He has been involved in cryptozoology and ufology since he was 13 after he visited the International Cryptozoology Museum in Portland, Maine.
 A frequent attendee of conferences about the unexplained, Colin lectures at numerous events around Ohio and Pennsylvania.
-He has been published in magazines such as Animals & Men and Cryptid Culture Magazine.
 Colin also is a regional representative for the Centre for Fortean Zoology.
-His email is firstname.lastname@example.org and blog is paranorm101.blogspot.com
+He is the host of the Crypto-Kid radio show on the WCJV Digital Broadcasting Network.
+He can be contacted via email at firstname.lastname@example.org and can be found online at paranorm101.blogspot.com.